 The intracellular survival of pathogenic bacteria requires a range of survival strategies and virulence factors.
 These infections are a significant clinical challenge, wherein treatment frequently fails because of poor antibiotic penetration, stability, and retention in host cells.
 Drug delivery systems (DDSs) are promising tools to overcome these shortcomings and enhance the efficacy of antibiotic therapy.
-In this review, we elaborate on the classification and mechanisms of intracellular bacterial persistence.
-Furthermore, we describe, as well as the systematic design strategies applied to DDSs to eliminate intracellular bacteria, and highlight the strategies used for internalization, intracellular activation, bacterial targeting, and immune enhancement.
-This overview should provide guidance for constructing functionalized DDSs to effectively eliminate intracellular bacteria.
+In this review, the classification and the mechanisms of intracellular bacterial persistence are elaborated.
+Furthermore, the systematic design strategies applied to DDSs to eliminate intracellular bacteria are also described, and the strategies used for internalization, intracellular activation, bacterial targeting, and immune enhancement are highlighted.
+Finally, this overview provides guidance for constructing functionalized DDSs to effectively eliminate intracellular bacteria.